Sports: Who's Starting Baseball Season Well

 SIMON: Fine, thanks.

-Well, obviously, the teams that are having a lot of fun are the two-time American League champions Texas Rangers.
+Well, obviously, the teams that are having a lot of fun are the two-time defending American League champions Texas Rangers.
 They're 13 up, and they've won 11 of them.
 And they're just terrific.
-And the surprising Washington Nationals, the former Montreal Expos, in the baseball city that hasn't been a World Series since 1926.
+And the surprising Washington Nationals, the former Montreal Expos, in the baseball city that hasn't been to a World Series since 1926.
+[POST-BROADCAST CORRECTION: The correct date is 1933, not 1926.]
 And...

 SIMON: 1926 - that's like yesterday for a Cub fan.

 SIMON: Let me draw you out a bit about the BoSox.
-They had this wonderful birthday celebration in Fenway Park yesterday, which didn't prevent the Yankees from winning.
+They had this wonderful birthday celebration at Fenway Park yesterday - which didn't prevent the Yankees from winning.
 But you wrote a column about the Red Sox, your - can I call them your favorite team?
 The one you follow the most - and you say that the team has kind of been a victim of its own success and rising expectations.

-SIMON: Finally, President Obama is going to award the Presidential Medal of Freedom to Pat Summitt, who is stepping aside as coach of the Lady Vols in Tennessee after 38 years; early onset Alzheimer's.
+SIMON: Finally, President Obama is going to award the Presidential Medal of Freedom to Pat Summitt, who is stepping down - stepping aside as coach of the Lady Vols, in Tennessee, after 38 years; early onset Alzheimer's.
 How did she change college ball?

 SIMON: Howard Bryant, thanks so much.

 BRYANT: Thank you.
 Transcript provided by NPR, Copyright NPR.